 However, we did need to know about these 'non-visualized' components, so we created the "List View".
 This is an extensive data set that lists all the resources discovered in your AWS configuration files and lists them along side the estimated costs per listed resource.

-It turned out that one of the major benefits of the list view is the ability to sort the list by cost to show what resources make up the bulk of your estimated cloud spend.
+It turned out that one of the major benefits of the list view is the ability to sort the list by cost to show what resources make up the bulk of your estimated cloud spend which should help when you are looking to save cloud costs.

 Responding to customer requests, we also added the ability for you to export the list in CSV format which CFO's and accountant seem to enjoy.